 \section{MeViS-M Dataset}

-MeViS \cite{ding2023mevis} poses a significant challenge for video-text alignment due to its large number of objects and the frequent use of motion-centric expressions.
+MeViS \citep{ding2023mevis} poses a significant challenge for video-text alignment due to its large number of objects and the frequent use of motion-centric expressions.
 While the dataset offers dense annotations across diverse scenarios, it lacks explicit annotations for text-relevant moments—temporal intervals during which objects perform actions or exhibit states described by the referring sentence.
 This absence leads existing methods to rely on random frame sampling during training, which often includes frames irrelevant to the expression.
 Consequently, such indiscriminate sampling hinders effective video-text alignment, making it more difficult for models to associate the referring sentence with the correct object across time.

 To address this issue, we introduce \textbf{MeViS-M} dataset, an augmented version of the MeViS dataset with explicit moment annotations that enable finer-grained video-text alignment during training.
 Since a referring sentence may describe specific actions or states involving one or more objects, we annotate text-relevant temporal spans on a per-object basis.
 For each video, we manually identify the temporal intervals during which each object is semantically relevant to the referring expression, resulting in object-specific moment sets.
 Formally, for each object $i$, we define a moment index set \(\mathcal{M}_i \subseteq \{1, \dots, T_V\}\), where $T_V$ is the total number of frames in the video.
 The union of these sets across all objects constitutes the set of text-relevant moment indices, \(\mathcal{M}^+ = \bigcup_i \mathcal{M}_i\), while its complement \(\mathcal{M}^- = \{1, \dots, T_V\} \setminus \mathcal{M}^+\) representing irrelevant frames.
-As an illustrative example shown in \figref{fig:dataset}-(a), we define \(\mathcal{M}_1=\{1,2,3\}\) and \(\mathcal{M}_2=\{3,5\}\), which results in the text-relevant moment set \(\mathcal{M}^+=\{1,2,3,5\}\) and its complement \(\mathcal{M}^-=\{4\}\).
-These fine-grained annotations allow SAMDWICH to focus training specifically on \(\mathcal{M}^+\), thereby significantly improving both video-text alignment and segmentation performance.